dl1bz/deskhpsdr/README.md

 <img src="https://github.com/dl1bz/deskhpsdr/blob/master/release/deskhpsdr/screenshot.png" width="1024px" />

+## deskHPSDR ≠ pihpsdr: new app, new concept, new name

+Correct is, the very first codebase of deskHPSDR was forked ONCE from DL1YCF's pihpsdr codebase in October 2024 without any backward dependencies to piHPSDR.
+But there was, is and will be never an active collaboration between pihpsdr and deskHPSDR.
+They are two different apps without any relationship to each other.

 ## The concept behind - what it's make for and what it isn't for

-The codebase was forked from DL1YCF's piHPSDR codebase in October 2024 without any backward dependencies to piHPSDR.
 My goal was to make an more optimzed version running with focus on Desktop-OS like Linux and macOS, what means I don't support small displays less as 1280x600.
 SoC like the Raspberry Pi or similar devices are not within the scope in development of this application.
 In the case mini-display < 1280x600 resolution you need change to piHPSDR, deskHPSDR don't support this.

 **deskHPSDR is a dedicated SDR transceiver frontend application using OpenHPSDR protocols 1 or 2 for everyday use in amateur radio.
 Some limited SoapySDR support is current available, but Soapy support is official discontinued now.**